Hyssopi/Fire-Emblem-Tile-Map-Editor/README.md

 Allows users to create, modify, output and load Fire Emblem GBA maps.
 Features an auto-generate feature, but recommended that users manually fix it up after auto-generation.

 Tile data is extracted from chapter maps of the Fire Emblem GBA games.
-Each tile's neighboring tiles are remembered when extracting from the chapter maps.
+Each tile's neighboring tiles are remembered when extracted from the chapter maps.
 This allows the user to know which tile can fit with another tile, as well as allow the auto-generate feature.

 ## GitHub Pages
 https://hyssopi.github.io/Fire-Emblem-Tile-Map-Editor/